cs8425/ESP-IoT-node/README.md

 # ESP-Security-IoT-node
-Using ESP8266 to control switch output which scheduled and settable via Web UI, and log sensor data in the meantime.
+Using ESP8266 to control relay output which scheduled and settable via Web UI, and log sensor data in the meantime.
 All setting must be signed/encrypt by key, otherwise will be ignore (using AES-256).
 Try to maximum security without TLS.